svmiller/svmiller.github.io/_posts/2016-03-05-svm-r-markdown-cv.md

 {% include image.html url="/images/rmarkdown-cv.png" caption="What my CV looks like with this template." width=450 align="right" %}

 Why aren't you using [R Markdown](http://rmarkdown.rstudio.com/) already?
-I've offered an argument why you should consider doing everything in R Markdown with posts about [my academic manuscript template](http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/) and [my integretation of R Markdown with Beamer](http://svmiller.com/blog/2015/02/moving-from-beamer-to-r-markdown/) (see [updated Beamer-R Markdown template here](https://github.com/svmiller/svm-r-markdown-templates)).
+I've offered an argument why you should consider doing everything in R Markdown with posts about [my academic manuscript template](http://svmiller.com/blog/2016/02/svm-r-markdown-manuscript/) and [my integration of R Markdown with Beamer](http://svmiller.com/blog/2015/02/moving-from-beamer-to-r-markdown/) (see [updated Beamer-R Markdown template here](https://github.com/svmiller/svm-r-markdown-templates)).

 I recently moved my CV from pure LaTeX to R Markdown.
 Here's the template I used.
 You can find the template and minimal working example [on my Github](https://github.com/svmiller/svm-r-markdown-templates).